 1883: German mountaineer and explorer Paul Güssfeldt makes the first attempt by a European to reach the summit of Aconcagua.
 Güssfeldt allegedly bribes some local men to be his porters by telling them there is treasure on the mountain, according to Aconcagua Treks.
 The team has poor equipment and is forced to head back down only about 1,640 feet (500 m) from the summit due to extremely dangerous winds.

 1897: American-born mountaineer Edward FitzGerald leads the first known ascent of Aconcagua.
 Swiss climber Mathias Zurbriggen reaches the summit alone on Jan.
 14, followed a few days later by Nicholas Lanti and Stuart Vines, who were also members of the expedition team.

 1940: French climber Adrienne Bance is the first woman to summit as part of an expedition from of the Andinist Club of Mendoza.

 1953: Argentines E. Huerta, H. Vasalla and F. Godoy make the first winter ascent from Sept.
 11 to 15.

 1984: Titoune Meunier is the first woman to climb the South Face.
 She reaches the summit, along with her former husband John Bouchard, using the French 1954/Messner route.

 1985: A well-preserved skeleton is discovered at 17,060 feet (5,200 m) on the southwest ridge of Cerro Pyramidal, an Aconcagua sub-peak, providing evidence that the pre-Colombian Incas had climbed Aconcagua.

 2007: Scott Lewis, at 87, is the oldest person to summit when he makes his ascent on Nov.
 26.

-2013: Tyler Armstrong, a 9-year-old boy from Yorba Linda, Calif., plans to attempt to be the youngest to summit when he sets out in December 2013.
+2013: Tyler Armstrong, a 9-year-old boy from Yorba Linda, Calif., is the youngest to reach the summit.